 There is such a wide variety of dishes below that many great sides and dips can pair well with them.

-For the crispy chicken tenders, some great dips are in order.
-Some ideas are bbq, ketchup, ranch, tzatziki, gravy, cheese sauce, or sriracha mayo.
+For the crispy chicken tenders, some great dipping sauces are called for.
+Some dipping sauce ideas are BBQ sauce (our recipe has just 3 ingredients!), honey mustard, mango sweet chili sauce, ranch, tzatziki, gravy, cheese sauce, or sriracha mayo.

 Frequently asked Questions

-This piece of the chicken is connected to the breast, and when it’s cooked, it becomes very tender.
+Since this piece of the chicken is connected to the breast, it is just as tender as chicken breasts.
 Overcooking can make them touch, so check the temperature of chicken tenderloin frequently.
 It’s ready when the center of the chicken is 165º Fahrenheit.

 20+ Easy Chicken Tenders Recipes